andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 ## Using flamegraphs to analyze CPU activity

-Now that we configured out server to run on CPUs 6 and 7, and our receive queue interrupts on CPUs 2 and 3, let's profile our CPUs.
+Now that we configured our server to run on CPUs 6 and 7, and our receive queue interrupts on CPUs 2 and 3, let's profile our CPUs.
 Let's use perf script to create flamegraphs:

 ```